honeycombio/refinery/tools/convert/rules.md

 ### Weight

-Weight is the weight to use when calculating the EMA.

 The weight to use when calculating the EMA.
 It should be a number between 0 and 1.
 Larger values weight the average more toward recent